 Bid is attached here.

-In 2009 crews rebuilt 18th Street from North Arnoult Road to Division Street, adding new drainage, water and sewer lines, moving telephone and cable television lines underground and installing decorative street lights, wide, colored sidewalks and a new road surface.
+In 2010, crews completed Phase 1 of the Edenborn Drainage Project, rebuilding 18th Street from North Arnoult Road to Division Street, adding new drainage, water and sewer lines, moving telephone and cable television lines underground and installing decorative street lights, wide colored sidewalks and a new road surface.

-The project was expected to top $3.2 million and was expected to take about five months.
+The project construction cost was $4.1 million and was finished in 10 months.
 It started with a need to improve drainage on a street that routinely fills with rainwater but expanded to include aesthetic enhancements that mark the beginning of a broad remaking of Fat City envisioned by parish officials, planners, business leaders and residents.

 In 2017, crews completed Phase 2, the final phase of the Edenborn Drainage Project.
 Installing subsurface drainage along Edenborn Avenue from 18th St to West Esplanade, while removing and replacing the entire roadway along with sidewalks and driveway aprons within the public right-of-way.